ScratchAddons/ScratchAddons/README.md

 Go to `about:debugging`, select "This Firefox", click "Load Temporary Add-on...", and select the `manifest.json` file in the `ScratchAddons` folder.

-Alternatively, install `web-ext` with `sudo npm install --global web-ext` in your terminal and in the `ScratchAddons` folder, run `web-ext run` to automatically load the temporary addon in a new, isolated Firefox window.
-This method is useful in development as it automatically updates the addon in the background.
-You still need to refresh the web page for Scratch Addon have your latest changes.
+Alternatively, install `web-ext` with `npm install --global web-ext` as administrator from the terminal and in the `ScratchAddons` folder, run `web-ext run` to automatically load the temporary extension in a new, isolated Firefox window.
+This method is useful in development as it automatically updates the extension in the background.
+The tab will still need to be refreshed for addon changes to take effect.

 > [!NOTE]
 > Firefox extensions loaded this way are removed when the browser is closed.